iainmacthai/M5-8ChEncoder/README.md

 - [ ] Correctly Map Encoders from 0-100 to match UI ARCS
 - [ ] Provide Haptic Feedback with Buzzer
 - [ ] Add encoder reset button
+- [x] Add Active / Locked function with button press for each channel
 - [ ] Store encoder/switch/button values in register on Encoder unit for power down
 - [ ] Display correct values on power on
 - [ ] Utilise the Built-in LED's on the unit